zachpetch/learning-platform/README.md

 ### Models/Migrations

+#### Users(/Students)

+I have not yet looked into how to use the built-in authentication using a different model than `User`.
+I like the idea of having `Students` be the primary user of the platform, but with the default generated authentication creating a User model/table, I opted to simply go ahead with that, but refer to the model as Students in the views.
+There is potential for this to be confusing, and it is one of the things I'd want to change with a bit more time, either by figuring out how to have Students be the default authentication model, or by considering two different models.
+Users who can access the platform (who may not be students, but admins for schools, etc), and separate student models for users who have access to courses/subscriptions.

 #### Payments

 I created a Payment model with a provider and provider_transaction_id rather than credit card details.
 In my experience,